bitnami/charts/bitnami/orangehrm/README.md

 If you want to continue to run the container image as the `root` user, you need to set `podSecurityContext.enabled=false` and `containerSecurity.context.enabled=false`.

 This upgrade also adapts the chart to the latest Bitnami good practices.
 Check the Parameters section for more information.

+To upgrade from `8.x.x`, backup OrangeHRM data and the previous MariaDB databases, install a new OrangeHRM chart and import the backups and data, ensuring the `1001` user has the appropriate permissions on the migrated volume.
+As an alternative, you can use `helm upgrade` if you specify `volumePermissions.enabled=true` and `persistence.subPath=""`.

 ### To 8.0.0